Karabaglar Izmir Province, Turkey Travel Guide

 Your actions create a positive impact.

-Take shorter showers to conserve precious water resources.
+Take shorter showers to conserve precious resources of water.

 Turn off lights and air conditioning when leaving your room.